Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 · loss of consciousness;

-Mononeurites ( lesion of the cranial nerves), mainly lesions of the VII pair of peripheral type and VIII pair:
+Mononeuritis ( damage to the cranial nerves), mainly lesions of the VII pair of the peripheral type and VIII pair:

-Myelitis and encephalomyelitis appear on the 10-12th day of illness, are manifested by spastic lower paraparesis, dysfunction of the pelvic organs (stool and urinary incontinence).
+Myelitis and encephalomyelitis appear on the 10-12th day of illness, manifested by spastic lower paraparesis, dysfunction of the pelvic organs (incontinence of stool, urine).

-Rare complications of mumps: mastitis, bartholinitis, thyroiditis, nephritis, urethritis, hemorrhagic cystitis, myocarditis, dacryocystitis, damage to the respiratory system, edema of the pharynx, larynx, tongue.
+Rare complications of mumps: mastitis, bartholinitis, thyroiditis, nephritis, urethritis, hemorrhagic cystitis, myocarditis, dacryocystitis, damage to the respiratory system, swelling of the pharynx, larynx, tongue.

 Severity criteria mumps: